mikenizo808/Building-the-Ultimate-Ubuntu-Desktop-on-a-Pre-Made-Gaming-PC/README.md

 # Install PowerShell and Visual Studio Code

-*Note: You can install powershell and/or vs code as snaps, but using `apt-get` is more dependable currently as some snap versions (of powershell anyway) have issues with various Ubuntu releases (i.e. 21.04 hates powershell snaps).*
+*Note: You can install powershell and/or vs code as snaps, but using `apt` is more dependable currently as some snap versions (of powershell anyway) have issues with various Ubuntu releases (i.e. 21.04 hates powershell snaps).*

 #### Optional - List your OS Info

     cat /etc/os-release

 #### About PowerShell Installs - To `apt` or `deb`
-You must have exactly version `18.04`, `20.04`, or `21.04` to get the bits from `apt-get`.
+You must have exactly version `18.04`, `20.04`, or `21.04` to get the bits from `apt`.

 If you are running the latest `21.10` you cannot use `apt`, but instead should use `dpkg` as below.
 Note that we use the old `20.04` version on Ubuntu `21.10`.